iLathys/vr-backend-package/README.md

 $veerollpackage->getVideoURLs($videoId);

 ```
-a sample request will be like this, TAKE NOTE of the status field, it its equal to 0 or false, it means its still on going on the process of generating, with status equal to 1 is finish
+## a sample reponse will be like this, TAKE NOTE of the status field, if its equal to 0 or false, it means its still on going on the process of generating, with status equal to 1 is finish

 ```
 [